venovako/libpvn/README.md

 If `long double` is not the 128-bit floating-point datatype (e.g., on Intel-compatible hardware), the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic, unless `COMPILER=clang` is used.

 The `SAFE` variable lists, as one or more comma-separated short names, the components for which a safe implementation is requested:
-- `nrm` selects the default norm computation backend (`cr_hypot` or `hypot`), and
+- `DET` chooses a slower but sometimes slightly more reliable determinant calculation,
-- `sv2` uses a slightly more precise triangulation.
+- `NRM` selects `cr_hypot[f|l]` as the default norm computation backend and turns on the vector sorting before the final reductions where applicable, and

-So, `SAFE=sv2,nrm`, e.g., requests the `sv2` and `nrm` safe implementations.
+- `SV2` uses a slightly more precise triangulation.

-If in all-caps, `NRM` turns on the vector sorting before the final reductions where applicable.
+So, `SAFE=DET,SV2,NRM`, e.g., requests the `DET`, `SV2`, and `NRM` safe implementations.

-When the rounding mode is expected to vary, `SAFE=0` or `SAFE=1` should be set, where the latter is forcing the floating-point contractions to be standard-conformant.
+When the rounding mode is expected to vary, `STRICT=0` or `STRICT=1` should be set, where the latter is forcing the floating-point contractions to be standard-conformant.

 The other options are for testing, debugging, and profiling, and should not be set unless their effects are fully understood.
 For example, some numerical testers require that `GMP`, `MPFR`, and `SLEEF` are set to the installation prefixes of the respective libraries.